r-devel/r-dev-web/WindowsBuilds/winutf8/ucrt3/howto.md

 To build R from source, one needs Msys2 (with packages `unzip diffutils make winpty rsync texinfo tar texinfo-tex zip subversion bison moreutils xz patch`), MikTeX (with basic packages and `inconsolata`), and Inno Setup.
-Inno Setup is only needed for building R, not R packages.
+Inno Setup is only needed for building R installer, not R packages.

 For automated installation (ideal for fresh Windows installs e.g.  in a virtual machine or a container):